SUSE-Enceladus/monitoring/README.md

 # check_rmt_repos

-The script checks that the expected repositories are enabled and that directories for these respositories exist.
+The script checks that the expected repositories are enabled and that directories for these repositories exist.
 It uses a configuration file, by default /etc/rmt-utils/rmt_repository_config.json